I’m facing trial for an offence

 At Vardags we will leave no stone unturned in our attempt to stop a matter from reaching trial.

 The starting position is that evidence of a person’s misconduct or disposition towards misconduct is deemed inadmissible and should not form part of any trial.

-Evidence of bad character is one of those issues that may arise during trial and which the defendant and his lawyers must be ready and prepared for to ensure any application for its admittance is robustly opposed and where the application is granted to ensure any prejudicial effect of the evidence upon the defendant is limited as far as possible.
+The defendant and their legal representation must be prepared to ensure any application for its admittance is robustly opposed, and where the application is granted, to ensure the prejudicial effect is limited.